 Buying Property in Costa Rica

-After moving to Costa Rica, you’ll probably fall in love with the beaches and rainforests like we did and want to buy property.
+After moving to Costa Rica, you’ll probably fall in love with the tropical beaches and rainforests like we did and want to buy property.
 The good news is that foreigners and locals have the same property rights so you can even buy land with a tourist visa, whether you plan being a temporary resident or a permanent one.

 People of Costa Rica

 Because there are so many Europeans and Americans living in Costa Rica, there is a unique mix of people.
 In fact, only 2.4% of the population are Indigenous Costa Ricans.
 There are lots of expats, predominantly from North America, who call Costa Rica home alongside the local ticos.
 Most Canadians and Americans moving to Costa Rica are retirees, but the international schools attract many families too.